felwal/felwal.github.io/content/projects/ar-escaperoom.md

 {{< youtube Qgya8fgqN-o >}}

-### Tangibles

-We used books as tangibles as they can be both handled with one hand and lay flat on a surface; the book cover can be used for image recognition; and most people have some at home.
-Interacting with the tangibles affects the AR environment.
+We used books as tangibles as they can be handled with one hand, be used for image recognition, and most people have some at home.

 ### Meta puzzle